Franz Ernst Neumann: Professional career

 Devoting himself next to optics, he produced memoirs which earned him a high place among early searchers of a true dynamical theory of light.
 In 1832, by the aid of a particular hypothesis as to the constitution of the ether, he reached by a rigorous dynamical calculation results agreeing with those obtained by Augustin Louis Cauchy, and succeeded in deducing laws of double refraction closely resembling those of Augustin-Jean Fresnel.
 In studying double refraction, with his deduction of the elastic constants (on which the optical properties depend) Neumann employed the assumption that the symmetry of the elastic behavior of a crystal was equal to that of its form.
 In other words, he assumed that the magnitudes of the components of a physical property in symmetric positions are equivalent.
 This assumption substantially reduced the number of independent constants and greatly simplified the elastic equations.
 However, four decades passed before Neumann elaborated his application of symmetry in a course on elasticity in 1873.
 This principle was later formalized by his student Woldemar Voigt (1850–1918) in 1885: "the symmetry of the physical phenomenon is at least as high as the crystallographic symmetry", which became a fundamental postulate of crystal physics known as Neumann’s principle.
 In 1900, Voigt attributed this principle to Neumann's 1832 paper even though, at most, all that was present in that work was an implicit assumption that the symmetry of the phenomenon was equal to that of the crystal.
 Bernhard Minnigerode (1837–1896), another student of Neumann, first expressed this relation in written form in 1887 in the journal Neues Jahrb.
 Mineral Geol.
 Paleontol.
 (Vol. 5, p.
 145).

+In 1845, Neumann introduced the magnetic vector potential to discuss Ampère's circuital law.